-Health and Welfare Plans: David also routinely advises employers regarding welfare benefit plan issues (insured and self-funded) including the requirements under the Affordable Care Act, COBRA, HIPAA and other laws relating to group health, life, disability and retiree medical plans.
-As a related matter, David prepares and advises employers on Section 125 cafeteria plans, health and dependent care flexible spending arrangements, and Section 501(c)(9) VEBA trusts.
+Health and Welfare Plans: David also routinely advises employers regarding welfare benefit plan issues (insured and self-funded), including the requirements under the Affordable Care Act, COBRA, HIPAA and other laws relating to group health, life, disability and retiree medical plans.
+As a related matter, he prepares and advises employers on Section 125 cafeteria plans, health and dependent care flexible spending arrangements, and Section 501(c)(9) VEBA trusts.
 He is routinely involved with disputes, including litigation, relating to benefit claims.
 David represents employers and fiduciaries on compliance issues and with audits conducted by the IRS, DOL, PBGC and other governmental agencies.
-He also advises sponsors and administrators on self-correction programs including EPCRS and VFC.
+He also advises sponsors and administrators on self-correction programs, including EPCRS and VFC.

 Executive Compensation: David regularly counsels employers and executive management on compensation issues.
 He has extensive experience with deferred compensation arrangements (e.g., nonqualified deferred compensation plans, excess benefit and top hat plans, SERPs, golden parachutes, split-dollar agreements and rabbi trusts).
-He advises executives as well as board members on stock-based compensation issues.
+He advises executives, as well as board members, on stock-based compensation issues.
 David is frequently involved in preparing executive compensation plans and individual executive employment and compensation agreements.
 He also works with employers on related employment tax issues, including tax reporting and withholding requirements.